-With the exception of dividend plans, the risk transferred from the insured to the insurer under a loss-sensitive plan is lower than the risk transferred under a guaranteed cost plan.
+With the exception of dividend plans, the risk transferred from the insured to the insurer under a loss-sensitive plan is lower than the risk transferred under a guaranteed-cost plan.
 This is because the insured is retaining the risk for their own primary losses, up to an aggregate limit.
-Therefore, the capital required to support these plans is lower than the capital required to support a guaranteed cost plan.
+Therefore, the capital required to support these plans is lower than the capital required to support a guaranteed-cost plan.
 Note, though, that the capital is not reduced in proportion to the loss sharing.
 As mentioned above, the customer is sharing in their less risky primary losses, and their risk is often capped.
-The
+The insurer takes on the riskier per-occurrence and aggregate excess losses.
+Therefore the capital reduction is significantly less than the reduction in the expected loss dollars transferred to the insured.
+As a result, the profit provision (in dollars) is reduced, but is increased as a percentage of insured loss.

-&lt;sup>9 Under both NCCI's and ISO's retrospective rating plans, the provision for IBNR is accomplished through factors that get applied to standard premium and then get multiplied by the loss conversion factor and the tax multiplier, for the first three adjustments (NCCI) or the first four adjustments (ISO).
+&lt;sup>12 Under both NCCI's and ISO's retrospective rating plans, the provision for IBNR is accomplished through factors that get applied to standard premium and then get multiplied by the loss conversion factor and the tax multiplier, for the first three adjustments (NCCI) or the first four adjustments (ISO).
 See their retrospective rating plan manuals for details.

-Holdbacks are not part of the NCCI's or ISO's filed retrospective rating plan manuals.
+&lt;sup>13 Holdbacks are not part of the NCCI's or ISO's filed retrospective rating plan manuals.
 They require the use of LRARO where those filed plans apply.